 - Find rubber that will provide the thickness you desire for a sandal of heavy duty type.
 Instead you can use old car tire pieces as rubber soles, which may be uncomfortable in comparison to shoe rubber.
 These soles are indeed harder than softer sole materials and durable.
 Recycling these tires that would either end up in the trash dump where they will take thousands of years to decompose.

-There are several companies that lead in making quality leather sandals, but nothing compares to the sandals that are hand crafted.
+There are several companies that lead in making quality leather sandals, but nothing compares to the eco-friendly sandals that are hand crafted.